Ferdinand Bonaventura I, Count Harrach: Biography

 He was the only son of Imperial Colonel Otto Friedrich Harrach (1610–1639) and his wife Lavinia Gonzaga-Novellara (1610–1639).
 His grandfather was Karl von Harrach (1570–1628).
 On his father's side he was the nephew of Albrecht von Wallenstein, and on his mother's side he was related to the family of the ruling Dukes of Mantua.
 At the time of the death of both parents he was a minor, the guardian became his uncle, Cardinal Ernst Adalbert von Harrach.
 From 1655 to 1657 he undertook a cavalier tour through France, Flanders and Germany.
 In 1658 he participated as Imperial Chamberlain in the coronation of Leopold I as Holy Roman Emperor in Frankfurt, then continued his travels in Italy.

 After returning to Vienna, he took a prominent position at Court as a member of the Imperial Court Council (1663), and in 1661 he was awarded the Order of the Golden Fleece.
 As a diplomat, he represented the Emperor in Paris at the baptism of Louis XIV's second son Philippe Charles (1668-1671).
 He was Supreme Marshal of the Imperial Court from 1671 to 1674, and ambassador to Madrid from 1673 to 1677.
 After his return, he became Oberstallmeister (1677–1699) and was one of the most influential personalities of the Habsburg monarchy.
 From 1677 he was also a member of the Privy Council.

 In 1697-1698 he led another diplomatic mission to Spain, where his task was to defend the interests of the Austrian Habsburgs against the expected extinction of the Spanish line.

 He wasn't successful in securing the Spanish succession for the Austrian line, which would eventually result in the Spanish War of Succession (1700-1714).

 After his return, he finished his career as the Obersthofmeister (1699–1705), in this position he also took over the chairmanship of the Privy Council and at the end of the reign of Leopold I determined the direction of foreign policy.

 He lost his position after the accession of Joseph I, who replaced most high state offices by confidants.

 Harrach died during a medical stay in Karlovy Vary at the age of 69, and is buried in the Church of St. Augustine in Vienna.

 Marriage and Children

-His prominent position at Court also resulted from his marriage to Countess Johanna Theresa of Lamberg (1639–1716), daughter of the influential statesman Johann Maximilian von Lamberg (1608–1682).
-They married in Madrid, where Johanna Theresa was lady-in-waiting to the Queen of Spain.
+His prominent position at Court also resulted from his marriage to Countess Johanna Theresia von Lamberg (1639–1716), member of an influential House of Lamberg, daughter of statesman Johann Maximilian von Lamberg (1608–1682) and his wife, Countess Judith Rebecca Eleonore von Würben und Freudenthal (1612-1690).
+They married in Madrid, where Johanna Theresa served as lady-in-waiting to the Queen of Spain.